Skip to Main Content

 About

-Simon is a member of the finance faculty group at Cambridge Judge Business School.
-From 2008-18 he was the first Director of the University of Cambridge Master of Finance (MFin) degree, and he is now Director of the University's Global Executive MBA.
+Simon is Management Practice Professor of Finance at Cambridge Judge Business School.
+From 2008-2018 he was the first Director of the University of Cambridge Master of Finance (MFin) degree, and was later the first Director of the University's Global Executive MBA.
 An economist and former equities analyst at JPMorgan and Citigroup, he teaches on financial markets and institutions, infrastructure finance and the world financial system.
-He is a Fellow in Economics at St. Catharine's College, Cambridge.
-His book on nuclear power in the UK was published in March 2016.
+He is a Fellow in Management at St Catharine's College, Cambridge, where he is a member of the investment committee, and a research associate of the Cambridge Energy Policy Research Group, where he specialises in nuclear finance.

 Simon's faculty profile at Cambridge Judge Business School >